LorenzoBolls/Blink-Translator/README.md

 # Blink Translator App

 ## Overview
-The Blink Translator App is a **Computer Vision application** designed to assist individuals with paralysis in translating **blinks** into **Morse code** and subsequently into **alphanumeric letters**.
-By using real-time video feed from a webcam, the app detects eye blinks, calculates blink durations, and converts them into meaningful text.
+The Blink Translator App is a **Computer Vision application** designed to assist individuals with paralysis by translating **blinks** into **Morse code** and then into **alphanumeric characters**.
+Using real-time video from a webcam, the app detects eye blinks, calculates their duration, and converts them into meaningful text.
+This innovative tool empowers users to communicate effectively, offering a new level of independence.

-This project aims to provide a communication method for paralyzed individuals, empowering them to express themselves effectively.

 ---

 ## Features
 - **Blink-to-Morse Code Translation**: Converts detected blinks into Morse code using precise timing thresholds.
-- **Real-Time Feedback**: Provides graphical feedback to visualize blinks, reducing user error and improving confidence.
 - **Morse-to-Alphanumeric Conversion**: Decodes Morse code into readable letters and words for effective communication.
+- **Real-Time Graphical Feedback**: Displays blink activity visually to reduce user errors and enhance confidence.
-- **FaceMesh Detector Integration**: Utilizes advanced facial landmark detection to track eye movements with high accuracy.
+- **FaceMesh Integration**: Tracks and analyzes facial landmarks to detect eye blinks with high accuracy.
+- **Text-to-Speech (TTS)**: Converts decoded text into speech for auditory feedback.

 ---

 ## Key Technologies
 - **OpenCV**: For video processing and facial feature detection.
-- **cvzone**: To enhance visual feedback and interface usability.
+- **cvzone**: Enhances visual feedback and simplifies interface design.
 - **Python**: Core programming language for implementing logic and algorithms.
-- **FaceMesh Detector**: Tracks and analyzes facial landmarks to detect eye blinks.
+- **FaceMesh Detector**: Tracks facial landmarks to identify eye movements.
+- **pyttsx3**: Provides offline text-to-speech functionality.

 ---

 ## How It Works
-1. **Video Feed**: The application captures real-time video from a webcam.
+1. **Video Feed**: Captures real-time video from a webcam.
-2. **Eye Tracking**: The FaceMesh detector identifies key facial landmarks around the eyes.
+2. **Eye Tracking**: Uses FaceMesh to identify key facial landmarks around the eyes.
-3. **Blink Detection**: Blink durations are measured and categorized into:
+3. **Blink Detection**: Classifies blink durations into:
-   - **Dots (.)** for short blinks.
-   - **Dashes (-)** for longer blinks.
-   - **Word breaks** for very long blinks.
+   - **Short Blink**: Represents a dot (`.`).
+   - **Long Blink**: Represents a dash (`-`).
+   - **Very Long Blink**: Indicates a word break.
-4. **Morse Code Conversion**:
-   - Blinks are translated into Morse code sequences.
-   - Morse code is converted into alphanumeric characters using a predefined dictionary.
+4. **Morse Code Conversion**: Blinks are translated into Morse code and decoded into letters using a predefined dictionary.
-5. **Graphical Feedback**:
-   - Blink activity is displayed in real-time to ensure accuracy and reduce errors.
+5. **Text-to-Speech Feedback**: Decoded letters and complete words are announced audibly using TTS.

 ---

 ## Setup and Installation

 ### Prerequisites
 - Python 3.x
 - Webcam-enabled device